01 of 09

 It's pronounced roh-DAY-oh (there are no cowboys here).
-The streets aren't paved with gold, but the shoppers who frequent this three-block haven of haute couture must have plenty of the precious metal, judging from the Lamborghinis, Rolls Royces and Bentleys parked curbside.
-Despite its high-falutin' reputation, tourists outnumber shoppers, so don't be embarrassed to join the window-shopping and jaw-dropping.
+The streets aren't paved with gold, but the shoppers who frequent this three-block haven of haute couture must have plenty of that precious metal, judging from the Lamborghinis, Rolls Royces, and Bentleys parked curbside.
+Despite its high-falutin' reputation, tourists outnumber shoppers, so don't be embarrassed to join in the window-shopping and jaw-dropping.

-Even this grown-up kid can't resist the Cupcake ATM at Sprinkles bakery just off Rodeo drive.
-It's continuously stocked freshly baked cupcakes, cookies and even cupcakes for your dog.
-And how much fun is it to see that cute little box appear with a cupcake inside?
+Even grown-up kids can't resist the Cupcake ATM at Sprinkles bakery just off Rodeo Drive.
+This little convenience is continuously stocked freshly baked cupcakes, cookies, and even cupcakes for your dog.
+It's a fun treat just watching that cute little box appear with a cupcake inside.

-If you and the kids want to do a movie star homes tour, skip the boring, expensive and often-inaccurate ones on Hollywood Boulevard and hop on the Beverly Hills Trolley instead....
-Discreet tour guides won't say who lives here now, but they do dish up tidbits about former residents.Continue to 5 of 10 below.
+If you and the kids want to do a movie star homes tour, skip the boring, expensive, and often-inaccurate ones on Hollywood Boulevard and hop on the Beve...rly Hills Trolley instead.
+Discreet tour guides won't say who lives there now, but they do dish up tidbits about former residents.Continue to 5 of 9 below.

 La Brea Tar Pits